-Did you know that teen drivers are three times more likely to be involved in a fatal crash as other drivers?
-The Walton County Sheriff’s Office is committed to the safety of our young drivers and is offering a program called the Teen Driver Challenge.
+Did you know that teen drivers are three times more likely to be involved in a fatal crash than any other driver?
+The Walton County Sheriff’s Office is committed to the safety of our young drivers and is offering a program called the Teen Driver Challenge, which focuses on teaching teen drivers the safety skills necessary when driving.
 It is a free course designed to help teens boost their driving skills and lessen the chances of being involved in a crash.
 The program will provide a mixture of classroom instruction and hands-on driver training.

 The Teen Driver Challenge is not an advanced driving course.
 It is a defensive driving program that covers the following topics and driving exercises: